Who doesn’t love a well grown moustache? Especially one that’s making a difference in 21 countries around the globe.

-In November 2013, Claire, one of our ticketing agents here at Old Mill went on a gorilla trekking trip to Rwanda with Audley.
+In November 2013, Claire, one of our ticketing agents here at New Mill went on a gorilla trekking trip to Rwanda with Audley.

-On her return, and knowing that she’d like to help with gorilla conservation in some way, Claire recently completed the Gorilla Run in London.
-Along with nearly 1,000 other people, all dressed in gorilla suits naturally, she completed the eight kilometer course to raise money.
+On her return, and knowing that she’d like to help with gorilla conservation in some way, she recently completed the Gorilla Run.
+Along with nearly 1,000 other people (naturally all dressed in gorilla suits) she ran the eight kilometer course in London in order to raise money.

 As if this wasn’t enough, prior to this she also organised a cake sale here at Audley – always a favourite with staff.
 This, together with the run means she has managed to raise over £1,000 to date, a great achievement.